-Average body temperature is about 98.6°F or 37°C, and temperatures above 100.4°F or 38°C are generally considered to be febrile.
+Average body temperature is about 98.6°F (37°C), and temperatures above 100.4°F (38°C) are considered to be a fever (febrile).

 Symptoms of fever

 A fever may be a cause of concern, but it is rarely a reason for panic.
 Exceptions include if it occurs in a very young child, if it continues for more than 3 days, or if the temperature is so high that it approaches heatstroke risk.

 General signs and symptoms associated with a fever include: